 I n countries like India, if I speak your heart language, we’re related.
 That’s just how it is,” says JP Sundararajan, director of Global Mission for the Reformed Church in America (RCA).

-With thousands of “heart languages” in India, it’s not surprising that most Indians learn Hindi, Kannada, and English—and possibly more of India’s 22 official languages—in order to communicate in an increasingly connected world.
+With hundreds of “heart languages” in India, it’s not surprising that most Indians learn Hindi, Kannada, and English—and possibly more of India’s 22 official languages—in order to communicate in an increasingly connected world.
 But a heart language, also called a mother tongue, is “the language that your mom would sing to you when you went to bed at night,” says JP.

 Imagine, then, how amazing it would be to hear the Bible spoken to you in your heart language.
 That’s what the RCA’s audio Bible partner ministry in India (not named for sensitivity reasons) has made possible for hundreds of thousands of Indians.
 Since JP’s parents founded the organization nearly 40 years ago, they have distributed audio Bibles in more than 80 of the heart languages spoken in India.